Context

 Aim of the project

-The aim of the Baseline project is to produce values for Road Safety KPIs (Key Performance Indicators) in EU Member States.
-Each participating country will provide between one and eight national KPI values, that are comparable across countries and meet the minimum methodological requirements of the European Commission.
-This project will also contribute to capacity building in the EU, in particular in the Member States which have not yet collected and calculated the data for the KPIs.
+The aim of the Baseline project was to produce values for Road Safety KPIs (Key Performance Indicators) in EU Member States.
+Each participating country provided between one and eight national KPI values, that were comparable across countries and met the minimum methodological requirements of the European Commission.
+This project also contributed to capacity building in the EU, in particular in the Member States which did not yet collected and calculated the data for the KPIs.

 List of KPIs and their definition